-Several important publications provide essential information to guide you while you are a student at Oregon College of Oriental Medicine (OCOM).
+Several important publications provide essential information to guide students at Oregon College of Oriental Medicine (OCOM).

-OCOM's Academic Catalog 2023-2024 is your primary academic publication.
+OCOM's Academic Catalog 2023-2024 is the college's primary academic publication.
 Its contents include:

-Academic calendar College mission and values statements Educational competencies for the DAOM program Description of the DAOM curriculum including course descriptions DAOM admission requirements Tuition information Financial policies Financial Aid information Academic policies Grading policy Graduation requirements Faculty rosters List of college administration
+Academic calendar College mission and values statement Educational competencies for the entry-level professional degree programs Description of curriculum including course descriptions Admissions requirements Tuition information Financial policies Financial Aid information Academic policies Grading policy Graduation requirements Faculty rosters List of college administration

-The DAOM Clinical Studies Handbook and the OCOM Clinics Policies and Procedures Handbook are your primary publications regarding clinical education at the college.
+The Clinical Studies Handbook and Clinic Policies and Procedures Handbook are a student's primary publications regarding clinical education at the college.
 They provide both a description of the clinical studies portion of the program, as well as an outline of clinic policies and procedures.
-Clinic handbooks are posted on moodle.ocom.edu under Resources and Useful Stuff: Handbooks.
+Clinic related reference handbooks are posted on Populi in all clinic courses.

-This DAOM Student Handbook emphasizes student services and related procedural details; student policies including student code of professional conduct and proscribed conduct; staff and department chair contact information; student activities; and student government information.
+This Entry-level Student Handbook - for the MAc, MACM, DACM/MACM programs and the DACM Completion track - emphasizes student services and related procedural details; student policies including student code of professional conduct and proscribed conduct; staff and department chair contact information; student activities; and student government information.

-Updates and other notifications are sent by email, shared as Google docs, and posted to Populi.
+Updates and other notifications are sent by email, shared as Google docs, and posted to Populi, the college's student information system.